Frontiers in Neurophotonics Highlights 2021: Virtual program

-Following the highly successful ‘Frontiers in Neurophotonics Symposiums’ series jointly organized by Université de Bordeaux and Université Laval since 2008, the ‘Frontiers in Neurophotonics Highlights 2021’ emerged as virtual solution to the current pandemic and the decision of the organizing committee to postpone the next ‘in-person’ symposium to the Fall of 2022 in Quebec City.
+The Frontiers in Neurophotonics Highlights program took place in November 2021.
+Following the highly successful ‘Frontiers in Neurophotonics Symposium’ series jointly organized by Université de Bordeaux and Université Laval since 2008, the ‘Frontiers in Neurophotonics Highlights 2021’ emerged as virtual solution to the COVID-19 pandemic and the decision of the organizing committee to postpone the next ‘in-person’ symposium to the Fall of 2022 in Quebec City.

-The 4 identified themes of the Frontiers in Neurophotonics Highlights 2021:
+Congratulations to the 4 winners of the Frontiers in Neurophotonics Highlights video contest!

-Awards: Thanks to our sponsors Bliq Photonics, Nikon Canada, Zeiss Canada, la Fondation CERVO, and the Neurophotonics Centre, the top presentation in each of the 4 themes will be awarded $750 CAD and its video will be promoted on the frontiersneurophotonics.org website
+Awards: Thanks to our sponsors Bliq Photonics, Nikon Canada, Zeiss Canada, la Fondation CERVO, and the Neurophotonics Centre, the four best videos will be awarded $750 CAD and the video will be promoted on the frontiersneurophotonics.org website